- Clean Energy Research Group

 - An academic paper, in English, as a writing sample.
 It should not exceed 20 pages in length.

 - One set of OFFICIAL transcripts from ALL post-secondary institutions attended must be sent to the Department of Political Science.
-When mailing transcripts to the department, please ensure that you list Graduate Program Assistant as the recipient.
+When mailing transcripts to the department, please ensure that you list the Graduate Program Assistant (Aali Mirjat) as the recipient.
 Transcripts must be in sealed envelopes which bear a university seal.
 Student copies are not accepted.
 Transcripts that are not in English require an official translation (transcripts from Quebec universities are exempted from this translation requirement).

 English language requirements